Book Review: The False Prince By Jennifer A. Nielsen

 In addition to the characters, I enjoyed the twists in the plot.
 The False Prince has been written for the younger audience within the young adult category, and they will love it.
 It is not burdened with a heavy romance which is refreshing.
 The adventure and pacing is fast which will keep boys reading, and full of clever writing for the girls (though I maintain girls like a good adventure too).

 I have seen Nielsen’s novel compared to Megan Whalen Turner’s book The Thief.
-I DO NOT feel like Nielsen rewrote Turner’s books, though they may share an audience.
+I DO NOT feel like Nielsen rewrote Turner’s books, though they share an audience.
 Turner’s series focus on the gods who direct mortals’ lives while saving a kingdom and peninsula from an invading force.
-Nielsen’s series focuses more on the politics, psychology of motivation and securing a nation from potential threats within and outside of a country.
+Nielsen’s series focuses more on the politics, psychology of motivation and securing a nation from potential threats within and outside of the country.
 Both the main characters, Gen and Sage, are orphans, too clever for their own good and have power within their countries at a young age.
 I don’t feel like that is enough to trash Nielsen’s book.
 If you remember Harry Potter, Sarah Crew, Oliver Twist and many other protagonists are orphans and even clever.
 Sometimes I felt like The False Prince was a modern twist on The Prince and The Pauper.
+It was a thoroughly delightful read.

 I highly recommend this series.
-There is some violence, very little innuendo, but completely appropriate for a tween audience.
+There is some violence, very little innuendo, and it’s completely appropriate for a tween audience.

 I will keep an eye out for future novels written by Jennifer Nielsen.